St. Mary's-Colgan High School: Athletic activities

 St. Mary's-Colgan provides a wide variety of athletic programs.
 Athletic teams are known as the "Panthers" and classified as a 2A school according to the KSHSAA.

 Football

 One of the most successful sports programs at St. Mary's-Colgan is the football team, which has won seven state championships and has produced several collegiate athletes.
 From 1974 to 2003, the St. Mary's-Colgan football team had seven undefeated seasons.
 Additionally, the team won 66 consecutive games from 2001 to 2004.
 The football team competes on Hutchinson Field which it shares with other local schools as allowed by the Pittsburg Community Schools.

 Baseball

 Baseball has been the most successful program during the history of St. Mary's-Colgan.
-Throughout its history, the Panther baseball team has won 16 state championships and has produced a few collegiate athletes, similar to the football program.
+Throughout its history, the Panther baseball team has won 23 state championships and has produced a few collegiate athletes, similar to the football program.
 The Panther baseball team made a total of 30 championship game appearances from 1964 to 2011.
-Gary Schiefelbein set the school record of stolen bases in a season with 45 in 1992.
 St. Mary's-Colgan went on a 7-peat state championship winning streak from 2004 to 2010.